 - What kind of preferences and options that you want

-There are really 2 kinds of hospital indemnity plans – one type for people under the age of 65 on an employer plan or ACA plan.
+There are really 2 kinds of hospital indemnity plans – one type for people under the age of 65 on a group employer plan, a high-deductible health plan, or an ACA plan.

 The other is for people over the age of 65 and on a Medicare Advantage plan.